alvelvis/Interrogat-rio/README.md

 # How to run on a Windows machine

 1) Download <a href="https://raw.githubusercontent.com/alvelvis/Interrogat-rio/master/Interrogat%C3%B3rio.bat" download>Interrogatório.bat</a> (make sure to save it with the ending ".bat") and run it as administrator (left click on the icon).
-WARNING: This part will enable Windows Subsystem for Linux and your computer will be rebooted after the process is complete.
+Warning: in case you haven't already, this first step will enable Windows Subsystem for Linux and your computer will be rebooted after the process is complete.

-2) In case WSL is enabled or you have enabled it in the previous step, double-click `Interrogatório.bat` again and it will install Ubuntu.
+2) Once you have enabled Windows Subsystem for Linux, double-click `Interrogatório.bat` again and it will guide you on how to install Ubuntu.

 3) After Ubuntu is installed, double-click `Interrogatório.bat` and it will configure Ubuntu and install Interrogatório.
-Please note that while installing Ubuntu it will ask you for a new username and password: take note on the password you choose because you will need when installing Interrogatório.
-Tip: passwords on Ubuntu are not displayed as asterysks ***.
+Please note that while installing Ubuntu it will ask you for a new username and password: take note on the password you choose because you will need it when installing Interrogatório.
+Tip: passwords on Ubuntu are invisible instead of being shown as asterysks ***.

 4) Double-click `Interrogatório.bat` whenever you want to start the software.
 Reload the page if the browser is open before the software started.